alpinelinux/alpine-mksite/posts/Alpine-3.10.0-released.md

 ----------------------------------------

 * Support for Pine64LTS
-* iwd, a modern alternative for wpa_supplicant
+* iwd, a modern alternative for wpa_supplicant (EAP is not working yet)
-* USB, serial and ethernet support for arm boards
+* Serial and ethernet support for arm boards
 * ceph, a distributed object store and filesystem
 * lightdm, a cross-desktop display manager